Politics: Professors Fitzpatrick, Marks (Chair), Stern; Associate Professor Evans; Assistant Professors A. Karreth, J. Karreth; Lecturer Kane.

 POL/PHIL-338.
 Modern Political Philosophy

 This course examines and evaluates the world-revolutionary challenge to classical and medieval political philosophy posed by such writers as Machiavelli, Hobbes, Spinoza, Locke, Rousseau and Hegel.
 Three hours per week.
 Four semester hours.
 (H, SS.)

 POL/PHIL-339.
 Contemporary Political Philosophy

 This course examines selected authors and issues in contemporary political philosophy.
 We will read the works of such authors as Nietzsche, Heidegger, Kojeve, Rawls and Foucault.
 We will consider such issues as historicism, contemporary liberalism, feminism, and Marxism.
 Three hours per week.
 Four semester hours.
 (H, SS.)

 POL-344.
 Political Development

 An analysis of political change in developed and less-developed countries, focusing on the various theories used to explain socioeconomic and political conditions, and development strategies among several political systems in the international community.
 Prerequisite: POL-242.
 Three hours per week.
 Four semester hours.
-(SS, G.)
+(DN, SS, G.)